 Addiction is a problem that affects millions of people around the world, and many of us know at least one person struggling with an addiction to drugs or alcohol.
 Still, the majority of people in this country don’t truly understand what drives a person’s addiction, and how even the most successful leaders in the business world can fall victim to substance abuse and addiction.
 In fact, the impulsive and compulsive tendencies and traits that compel an addict to continue using drugs or alcohol despite negative consequences may be the very same traits that fuel some of our most successful leaders in the United States, simultaneously driving their success and making them prone to addiction.
-If you know a successful individual who may be at risk for addiction, contact Behavioral Rehabilitation Services today at (877) 474-7112 today to speak with a qualified addiction recovery counselor.
+If you know a successful individual who may be at risk for addiction, contact Behavioral Rehabilitation Services today to speak with a qualified addiction recovery counselor.

 What is an Addictive Personality?